dh2/angular-basics/egghead-angular/README.md

 Angular 18 didn't immediately give access to the ` | async` as mentioned in the video so I went ahead and took a shot at using the `OnDestroy` interface and how I might manage the subscriptions.
 Will be interesting to see if this bites me later on in the tutorial if/when the form gets unmounted.

+## Video 7
+I was already doing a lot of typing.
+Basically just had to move the `Habit` interface into the `habit.ts` file and update the imports using the `ng g i habit` command in the CLI

+## Video 8
+Got the Observable/async issue sorted out since it was necessary for the `pipe` function utilized in the tutorial

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.